codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 title: Combining CSS Selectors
 short: Combining Selectors
-description: We don't have to use all the tools that are available in CSS to create a nice website. <br>But, if we have more tools, it means we have more choices. <br>Let's talk more about CSS Selectors.
+description: We don't have to use all the tools that are available in CSS to create a nice website. <br>But, if we know more tools, it means we have more choices. <br>Let's talk more about CSS Selectors.
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, combine selectors

 date: 2017-08-24 05:40:00